yu-chen-surf/schedtests/README.md

 	@reboot /home/aubrey/work/schedtests/cron.sh

-It will run at boot time and automatically run all benchmarks, system restart between the two tasks is through kexec.
+It will run at boot time and automatically run all benchmarks, system restart between the two tasks is done by kexec.

+Optionally, if the variable $email_address is set, cron.sh will send out the automation progress notification.